muse-research-lab/resource-overcommitment-predictors/README.md

 ## Repository Structure <br />

+* `EuroMLSys '24 Graphs.ipynb`: This notebook contains the code for creating the graphs that appear in the paper "Do Predictors for Resource Overcommitment Even Predict?".

 ## Paper Reference <br />
 Georgia Christofidi and Thaleia Dimitra Doudali.
 2024. <br /><br /> __Do Predictors for Resource Overcommitment Even Predict?__ <br /><br />  In 4th Workshop on Machine Learning and Systems (EuroMLSys ’24), April 22, 2024, Athens, Greece. <br /> <br />